k1ngready/k1ngready/README.md

 ## 👋 Hello, @K1ngready is here!
-My name is Oliwier and I am 14 years old.
+Hey, nice to meet you.
+Let me introduce myself.
+My name is Oliwier.
 I have been into comupter science and programming for 2 years from now.
 By these 2 years I have improved my coding skills by a creating some basic tools and smaller projects for my comfort.

 ## Knowledge
 At this moment I have learned so far: